 - Use categories to enable you to make sense of the data you are unearthing.
 This data should be easy to understand for anyone in your organization, from your marketers to your front-end developers

 - Communication is very important: you need to develop a way to share, discuss and implement data findings in your organization.
 Consider involving your team in regular meetings to update and brief them

 The key to success in implementing data to your UX design is to use as many data points and sources as you can.
-With this data, you will be well on the way to developing the perfect mobile app, website or product for your brand.
-(Arkenea can take the stress out of this process, and help you create a UX that works in the mobile ecosystem, with very clearly defined success metrics and parameters).
+With this data, you will be well on the way to creating the perfect mobile app, website or product for your brand.
+(Arkenea, a mobile app development company, can take the stress out of this process, and help you create a UX that works in the mobile ecosystem, with very clearly defined success metrics and parameters).